 Before joining the A's for spring training in 1930, Boley reported to Hot Springs, Arkansas, for preliminary training sessions that involved mountain climbing and spending time in the thermal baths.
 Many players went to Hot Springs to get into shape, but it isn't clear whether Boley was there to lose weight or to rehabilitate his injuries in the hot baths.

 Boley staged a comeback early in 1930.
-His batting average hovered around .300 for much of the season On May 5 he blasted two solo homers in a 4-3 victory over the Browns.
+His batting average hovered around .300 for much of the season.
+On May 5 he blasted two solo homers in a 4-3 victory over the Browns.
 (He hit only seven homers in his entire major league career.)
 The Athletics scored their other runs on solo homers by Al Simmons and Mule Haas, giving Boley a share of an unusual record: the most runs in a game scored exclusively by solo home runs.
-The Giants broke that record only five weeks later by hitting five solo homers, but the A's kept the record for the American League.
+The Giants broke that record only six weeks later by hitting five solo homers, but the A's kept the record for the American League.
 Six weeks later, Boley was involved in another game that tied a home run record.

 On June 18, the A's roughed up Cleveland pitcher Wes Ferrell with three consecutive homers by Al Simmons, Jimmie Foxx and Bing Miller, tying the all-time record for consecutive homers in a game.
 As Al Simmons recounted the incident for the Chicago Daily Tribune in 1949, "The next batter was Joe Boley, and Joe occasionally could hit a long ball.
 We were eager to see if we could establish a record and waited to see what Joe would do.
 Know what he did?
 He bunted, and beat it out.
 We were way ahead and I asked Joe why he didn't try for a homer.
-He says, 'Well, they weren't expecting a bunt."
+He says, 'Well, they weren't expecting a bunt.'"

 Boley's arm problems returned and he missed significant playing time during the summer.
 Toward the end of the season his hitting tailed off, and offensively he ended up in the middle of the pack among American League shortstops.